 4. For electric power entities, wholesale and retail transactions that would affect an assigned emissions level, for the applicable data year and for previous years;

-5. Emissions, electricity transactions, fuel use, or product output information reported to ARB or other State, federal, or local agencies.
+5. Emissions, electricity transactions, fuel use, or product output information reported to CARB or other State, federal, or local agencies.

 (B) In preparing the assigned emissions level for the reporting entity, the Executive Officer may use the following methods, as applicable: